Learn Java Easy. Chapter 5 Exercises

 }

 Exercise 7.
-Create a program that calculates the arithmetic mean of numbers entered via keyboard until a negative number is entered.
-(The negative number doesn’t count for the average).
+Create a program that calculates the arithmetic mean of numbers entered via keyboard until a negative one is entered.
+(The negative number doesn’t count for the mean).

 Solution: